Toil-Tracker/toil-bot/serverless/README.md

 ## Structure

-This service has a separate directory for all the todo operations.
-For each operation exactly one file exists e.g. `todos/delete.py`.
+This service has a separate directory for all the toil operations.
+For each operation exactly one file exists e.g. `toils/delete.py`.
 In each of these files there is exactly one function defined.

-The idea behind the `todos` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
+The idea behind the `toils` directory is that in case you want to create a service containing multiple resources e.g. users, notes, comments you could do so in the same service.
 While this is certainly possible you might consider creating a separate service for each resource.
 It depends on the use-case and your preference.

 ## Use-cases